 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Weigela hortensis is a Deciduous Shrub up to 5.00 metres tall.
+Weigela hortensis is a deciduous shrub that can grow up to 5.00 metres tall.

 E. Asia - C. and N. Japan.

 Common on sunny hills and mountains at elevations of 20 - 1800 metres[

 An easily grown plant, succeeding in most fertile soils[

 ].
 Prefers a moist well-drained soil in sun or partial shade[

 Plants are very floriferous and can exhaust themselves, literally flowering themselves to death.
 The flowers are borne in the leaf nodes of the previous years growth and any pruning is therefore best done as soon as the plant has finished flowering[

 ].
 The flowers have a soft sweet perfume[